Fitus/Zaloha.sh/DOCUMENTATION.md

 Corner case <b>REV.UP</b> with <b>--ok3600s:</b> The <b>--ok3600s</b> option makes it harder to determine which file is newer (decision <b>UPDATE</b> vs <b>REV.UP</b>).
-The implemented solution for that case is that for <b>REV.UP,</b> the &lt;backupDir&gt; file must be newer by more than 3600 seconds (plus eventual 1 sec FAT tolerance).
+The implemented solution for that case is that for <b>REV.UP,</b> the &lt;backupDir&gt; file must be newer by more than 3600 seconds (plus eventual 2 secs FAT tolerance).

 Corner case <b>REV.UP</b> with hardlinked file: Reverse-updating a multiply linked (hardlinked) file on &lt;sourceDir&gt; may lead to follow-up effects.